 Also important for SEO are the so-called "off-page" strategies.
 Rather than examining just the webpage itself, modern search engines take into account other factors such as the number of links to a page.
 The more inbound links to a web page the higher it will rank in the search engines.

-Building links can be accomplished by sharing content across social media such as Facebook, LinkedIn, Twitter, Google+, Pinterest and YouTube.
+Building links can also be accomplished by sharing content across social media such as Facebook, LinkedIn, Twitter, Google+, Pinterest and YouTube.
 Content that has been extensively shared on social media is taken into consideration by search engines as an indication that it is of higher quality.
 For more information on social media see:

 How Do Search Engines Catalog and Index Websites?